Flora Segunda is a series of young-adult fantasy novels by Ysabeau S. Wilce.

 - Spell My Name with a "The": The Zu Zu — well, it's her nickname, but it's spelled with a "the", all right.

-- Whip It Good: Butcher Brakespeare, whose nickname, "Azota", means "whip" and is based on her habit of whipping subordinates who disobeyed her.
+- Whip of Dominance: Butcher Brakespeare is a feared war criminal, whose nickname, "Azota", means "whip" and is based on her habit of whipping subordinates who disobeyed her.